arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/basic-touch/basic-touch.md

 In this case, we have two touchpoints, and the coordinates for each of them printed below (`x`,`y`).
 And that's pretty much it to obtain a successful reading from the touch interface.

-You can use this to build customised gestures on the screen such as swiping two fingers left to trigger an animation, or three fingers up to change the background color.
+You can use this to build customized gestures on the screen, such as swiping two fingers left to trigger an animation or three fingers up to change the background color.

 ## Summary

 In this tutorial, we have explored the **Arduino_GigaDisplayTouch** library and tested out an example that allows us to read the coordinates of our touches.
-This library is essential for developing sophisticated touch displays using the lvgl framework.
+This library is essential for developing sophisticated touch displays using lvgl or other supported frameworks.